ocaml/ocaml.org/data/tutorials/guides/rs_02_comparison_of_standard_containers.md

 ## Stack
 OCaml stacks are mutable last-in-first-out (LIFO) data structures.
-They are just like lists, except that they are mutable, i.e. adding an element doesn't create a new stack but simply adds it to the stack.
+They are just like lists except they are mutable, i.e., adding an element doesn't create a new stack but simply adds it to the stack.

 * adding an element: _O(1)_